gesellkammer/maelzel/docs/configkeys.rst

     | Default: **True**  -- ``bool``
     | *All time offsets and durations are kept as rational numbers to avoid rounding errors.
 If this option is True, these fractions are printed as floats in order to make them more readable. *

+.. _config_jupyterhtmlrepr:

+jupyterHtmlRepr:
+    | Default: **True**  -- ``bool``
+    | *If True, output html inside jupyter as part of the _repr_html_ hook.
+Under certain circumstances (for example, when generating documentation from a notebook) this html might result in style conflict.
+Setting in False will just output plain text*

 .. _config_fixstringnotenames:

 fixStringNotenames: